Packaging and recycling

 Some mainstream bottling systems are still primarily linear—raw materials are used to make packaging, and after the product is consumed, the packaging is thrown away, adding new waste to the environment.
 Simply put: this model isn’t sustainable.

-Because we’re committed to protecting and nourishing the health of our planet and its people, we are playing our part to accelerate the transition from a linear to a circular economy of sustainable packaging.
+Because we’re committed to protecting and nourishing the health of our planet and its people, we are playing our part to accelerate the transition from a linear towards a circular economy of sustainable packaging.
 This means eliminating packaging we don’t need and innovating to create recyclable packaging that can be safely reused again and again so it remains part of the circular economy and does not become waste or pollution.
-In January 2018, we pledged to become a circular brand and transform our packaging to make all our plastic bottles* from 100% recycled PET (rPET) by 2025.
+In January 2018, we pledged to transform our packaging to make all our plastic bottles* from recycled PET (rPET) by 2025.

 *excludes label and cap